 An ETF provides distinct advantages over a mutual fund.
 Let’s take a look:

 - Tax Control: Mutual funds can generate year-end capital gain distributions to their shareholders when the portfolio manager harvests gains within the portfolio throughout the year.
-These gains are hard to anticipate and add to the investors tax liability.
+These gains are hard to anticipate and add to the investor’s tax liability.
 In addition, many of these gains can be short-term in nature, triggering higher tax liability for high net-worth clients.
 ETFs do not generate year-end capital gain distributions.
 The investor is only taxed on gains when they choose to sell their fund, not when the investment manager changes the portfolio.
-This allows clients better tax control.
+This allows the investor better tax control.

 - Liquidity: ETFs are traded on a stock market and can be bought and sold throughout the course of the business day.
 Mutual funds on the other hand trade only once/day, and at end of day prices.
-If the market is rising or falling significantly, ETFs provide greater liquidity to take advantage of these movements.
+If the market is rising or falling significantly, ETFs provide greater liquidity to take advantage of market movements.

 - Hedging: ETFs allow investors to issue stop loss orders, limit orders, or even to short a given fund.
 This provides investors the ability to control risk and limit losses.